Just an awesome beach in Kefallonia, Greece.

 I've worked at Icehole Games, the Computer Security Lab at UCSB, Columbia University, MadHive, and Capital Fund Management.
 I've taught about discrete mathematics, computer applications, databases, and web programming,

 I believe that privacy is a fundamental human right, not a luxury.
 In a world where surveillance is increasingly the norm, cryptography gives us the power to protect our thoughts, our conversations, and our autonomy.
-But privacy is not just about the individual.
-It is the foundation of free speech, dissent, and democracy itself.
+But privacy extends beyond the individual.
+It underpins the foundations of free speech, dissent, and democracy itself.
 Without the ability to think, speak, and organize without fear of scrutiny, democracy withers into mere performance.
 Cryptography is not just a tool for secrecy; it is a safeguard for freedom.

 As a firm believer in open science and the free exchange of knowledge, I try to make my research publicly available, usually at the Cryptology ePrint Archive.
 If you are unable to access one of my papers, please feel free to email me, and I will be happy to share a copy.